yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 Truly professional team players always try to _provoke_ conflicts in order to gain an opportunity to resolve them through collaboration, thereby exiting through the win-win door.
-That's how the team grows&mdash;not by hiding conflicts and making compromises, but by provoking them, making different interests visible, and finding the most optimal solutions.
+That's how the team grows---not by hiding conflicts and making compromises, but by provoking them, making different interests visible, and finding the most optimal solutions.